Human Performance

 Human Performance Principles and Pillars of Business

-Through operational ownership, management leadership and accountability, our employees can thrive in a human performance environment.
-In our efforts to achieve and sustain success, we model our operations according to the following guiding principles: vision, people, data, issues, process and traction/progress.
+Through operational ownership, management leadership, and accountability, our employees thrive in an environment that values human performance.
+In our efforts to achieve and sustain success, we model our operations according to the following guiding principles: vision, people, data, issues, process, and traction/progress.

 Employee Training and Qualifications

-All of our employees (new and existing) are required to complete our risk-based technical, safety, quality and human performance training which focuses on the expectations, procedures and tactics for delivering human performance excellence.
+All of our employees (new and existing) are required to complete our risk-based technical, safety, quality, and human performance training, which focuses on our expectations, procedures, and tactics for delivering performance excellence.

 Systems and Tools

-Systems and tools provide the facts for making sound, data-driven decisions and drives continuous process improvement.
-A significant investment has been made in this area to ensure work is performed in a consistent manner to prevent human error and mistakes.
+Systems and tools provide the facts for making sound, data-driven decisions, and drive continuous process improvement.
+A significant investment has been made in this area to ensure work is performed in a consistent manner to prevent human errors and mistakes.

 Core Processes

-A focus on quality, we’ve developed core processes to guide and improve our standard of business:
+With a focus on quality, we’ve developed core processes to guide and improve our standard of business.
+These include:

 • Our Business Practices